 Her specialty is creating artwork revolving around the modernization of traditional themes including, ancient Indian romanticism, folklores, and legends.

 Tejaswini has displayed her artwork globally in exhibitions at galleries and has been widely acclaimed for her multifaceted style.
 Her traditional painting depicting “Krishna” was judged “Best in Show” by Hudson Artists on NJ at their 60th-anniversary Exhibition in 2013.
 She received an “Outstanding service” award from Sing for Hope, NYC in 2019, while she painted a piano for the organization, titled “Basant Utsav”.
+Her work is selected for “The Flag Project RC-2022” by Rockefeller Center, United Nations Environment Programme, and The Climate Museum.

 Several of her art pieces are in private and public collections in Asia as well as North America.